alaudet/raspi-sump/docs/install.md

 All configurations are recorded in /home/pi/raspi-sump/raspisump.conf

 See the configuration file for explanations of variables.
+You can choose to take imperial (inches) or metric (centimeters) water level readings.

 Hardware